zamazan4ik/awesome-pgo/article/article.md

 #### Intel compilers

-TODO: write about ICC and ICX - https://community.intel.com/t5/Intel-C-Compiler/What-s-the-difference-between-icx-icl-and-icc-compilers/m-p/1224714
+At first, we [have](https://community.intel.com/t5/Intel-C-Compiler/What-s-the-difference-between-icx-icl-and-icc-compilers/m-p/1224714) two Intel compiler generations: Intel C++ Compiler Classic aka `icc`/`icl` and Intel oneAPI DPC++/C++ Compiler (a LLVM-based compiler with some proprietary extensions) aka `icx`.
+ICC is already deprecated however is still used.

-Cannot say much about Intel C++ Compiler (ICC) since I don't use it.
-However, I've read its PGO documentation and can share some thoughts about:
+`icc` compiler [supports](https://www.intel.com/content/www/us/en/docs/cpp-compiler/developer-guide-reference/2021-10/profile-an-application-with-instrumentation.html) only Instrumentation PGO.
+Since the compiler uses it's own PGO profile format, it also [has](https://www.intel.com/content/www/us/en/docs/cpp-compiler/developer-guide-reference/2021-10/pgo-tools.html) dedicated tooling to work with them.
+PGO-related compiler intrinsics are also [supported](https://www.intel.com/content/www/us/en/docs/cpp-compiler/developer-guide-reference/2021-10/pgo-api-support.html).

-TODO: but what is it? https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2024-0/hardware-profile-guided-optimization.html
+`icx` compiler has Instrumentation PGO support.
+Seems like instrumentation PGO in this compiler is fully based on the LLVM implementation - the [documentation](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2024-0/instrumented-profile-guided-optimization.html) even has references to the LLVM documentation about PGO.
+However, it's unclear about support for additional PGO features like CSIR PGO, which `llvm-profdata` version shall be used with each `icx` version (since otherwise can and will be PGO profile version mismatch errors), PGO profile dumping intrinsics availability - no information for that in the documentation.

-* No sampling PGO support.
+`icx` also has Sampling PGO support - it's called "Hardware Profile-Guided Optimization" aka [HWPGO](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2024-0/hardware-profile-guided-optimization.html).
+According to the description it works pretty like a usual SPGO except an interesting note - it also works with Intel VTune profiles (with enabled [SEP](https://www.intel.com/content/www/us/en/content-details/686066/sampling-enabling-product-user-s-guide.html)).
+Didn't try it yet but sounds interesting!

-In my opinion, Intel compilers have the best PGO-related documentation on the market - great job!
+Honestly, cannot say many things about PGO quality in Intel compilers in practice - didn't play with them a lot.
+However, since new Intel C++ compiler is based on LLVM, I can expect quite good PGO performance in practice.
+And, in my opinion, Intel compilers have the best PGO-related documentation on the market - great job!

 #### AMD

 According to the documentation, AOCC compiler (a LLVM-based C++ compiler from AMD) has very limited PGO support.
 Documentation has only few words about PGO, and even these words are only about FE PGO.
 No IR PGO support, no sampling PGO support, no more advanced PGO versions or some PGO-related tricky options.
+I don't know - it is a real compiler limitation or *just* documentation issues.
 I do not understand why AMD engineers don't care about PGO in their compilers.
 So at least from the PGO perspective I recommend using Clang instead.

 #### MCST and Elbrus